hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 A VCS repository identifier is a reference to a VCS repository in the format `:org/:repo`, where `:org` and `:repo` refer to the organization (or project key, for Bitbucket Server) and repository in your VCS provider.
 The format for Azure DevOps is `:org/:project/_git/:repo`.

 The OAuth Token ID identifies the VCS connection, and therefore the organization, that the module will be created in.
+This OAuth token must be valid for the "organization_name" parameter.

 ### Sample Payload